przemek83/penna-model/README.md

 ## Genome length
 Genome length is hard-coded in the `Config::Params` structure at field `bits_`.
 Its value equals to `64`.
 To modify genome length, one can do 2 things:
 - change the value of `bits_` to a different one and rebuild the binaries,
-- in file CMakeLists.txt uncomment line with call to function `generate_other_genome_bit_lenghts_binaries()` and rebuild project to have 32, 64 and 128 genome lengths binaries.
+- in file CMakeLists.txt uncomment line with call to function `generate_other_genome_bit_lenghts_binaries()` and rebuild project to have 32, 64 and 128 genome length binaries.

 As of April 2024, there is no plan to make it configurable in yaml.
 Replacing `std::bitset` with something more flexible like `std::vector<bool>` impacts performance greatly.